Insurance for Construction Companies and Contractors

 How much does commercial auto insurance for construction businesses cost?

-• Construction and contracting services
+• The type of construction and contracting services offered

-• Number of employees
+• Business revenue and number of employees

 Other policies for construction and contracting businesses to consider

-While commercial auto insurance is crucial for small businesses that depend on a car, van, or truck, it does not cover risks beyond those related to your vehicle.
+While auto liability insurance is crucial for small businesses that depend on a car, van, or truck, it does not cover risks beyond those related to your vehicle.
 Owners of construction and contracting businesses should also consider:

-Business owner's policy: A BOP bundles general liability coverage and commercial property insurance at a discount.
+Business owner's policy: Bundles general liability coverage and commercial property insurance at a discount.
 It protects against the most common lawsuits and property damage.

-Workers’ compensation insurance: Workers’ comp covers medical costs for work-related injuries and illnesses.
+Workers’ compensation insurance: Pays for medical costs for work-related injuries and illnesses.
 Most states require this coverage for businesses with employees.
+It can also provide protection for sole proprietors and independent contractors.

 Get free quotes and buy online with Insureon

-Updated: January 5, 2023
+Updated: September 27, 2023

-Compare commercial auto insurance quotes
+Find commercial auto insurance quotes

 Save money by comparing insurance quotes from multiple carriers.